Soliloquys/alx-pre_course/README.md

-this is my second readme but theres more to come
+this is my first readme updated